Paramedic: Occupational hazards

-To further safeguard paramedics, incorporating evidence-based strategies for managing chemical exposures and environmental risks is crucial.
-Agencies such as OSHA, WHO and NIOSH offer comprehensive guidelines that highlight the integration of safety protocols, technological advancements, and procedural innovations to enhance paramedic safety and well-being.

 Physical injuries

 Paramedics are widely recognized to face high risks of physical injuries in their line of work.
 More than 22,000 EMS providers visit the emergency room each year for work-related injuries.
 Some physical injuries encountered when providing healthcare services include lifting injuries, back strains, and needlestick incidences.
 Injuries such as sprains and strains mostly occur in the back and neck, and injuries are most prevalent while responding to 911 calls, which include patient care and transport.
 These injuries are prevalent but not impossible to overcome; they require preventive measures to minimize the chance of them happening.
 Safe lifting techniques and patient-handling equipment are major factors in reducing paramedics' physical injury risk.
 Workers with less than 10 years' experience are most at risk, pointing to the need for targeted prevention strategies for newer employees.
 By employing the proposed measures to reduce physical injuries, it will be possible to mitigate the hazards faced by paramedics, to help paramedics stay safe while rendering the most needed services.